-It does sound a bit out-there, the idea of dealing with ‘Psychological Byproducts’ or ‘Mental Waste’ as a way to fix serious mind problems by somehow transforming them into better mental products.
+What are Mind Scraps?
+They are like Food Scraps but internally for the mind.
+The idea is to let go of ‘Psychological Byproducts’ or ‘Mental Waste’ as a way to fix serious mind problems, transforming old crappy thoughts into better ones.
 Life is all about recycling materials as energy moves from one thing to another, so why would our minds operate any differently?
-And as for sounding out there, be forewarned, there’s plenty more of that throughout this site.

 A priortiy one signal kept emanating from the back of my head and it wouldn’t turn off.
 Something urged me to map out a secret long term exit from both the hole I was in and my loud freaky mind.
-Therefore, I had to conserve my energy and use it wisely to better understand life.
+To do so, I had to conserve my energy and use it wisely to better understand life.

-I like making different word combinations from new meanings as I go along in life.
-In fact, you’ll find plenty scattered throughout this network (hence the Mindless Language section where you will find most of them).
+I like making different word combinations when uncovering new meanings as I go along in life.
+In fact, you’ll find plenty scattered throughout this network (hence the Language: List of Concepts section where you will find most of them).
 Although Recycled Mind Scraps is particularly long, it’s catchy.
 And it basically means that something good comes from the decomposition of my old heavier thoughts.

-Letting the Old go… Old and Heavy transforms into New and Light.
+Letting the Old go means Old and Heavy transforms into New and Light.

 I figured… I’m done living a life of distance and uncertainty from those barely a foot away, so something drastic needs to occur.
 On top, I didn’t want to continue talking to myself only, entertaining and conjuring up things in the revolving monologue (old repetitive thoughts carry on), as I had seriously had enough of all that as well.
 Instead, I wanted to make stronger connections with more people for once and not feel so alienated.